Interactive Tour: Get to Know the Godot Editor

 - 2023/12/21

-GDTour is a plugin that turns the Godot Editor into an "interactive classroom."
-Instead of jumping back and forth between tutorials and the editor, you learn directly inside Godot step-by-step.
+GDTour is an educational plugin created by GDQuest.
+It turns the Godot Editor into an "interactive classroom".
+Instead of jumping back and forth between a tutorial and the editor, you learn directly inside Godot step-by-step.

 Think of it like having an experienced Godot developer sitting next to you.
-The tour highlights specific parts of the editor's user interface, explains them in floating bubbles, and lets you interact with the editor while learning.
+The tour highlights specific parts of Godot's UI, giving you directions and allowing you to interact with the editor while learning.
+It even validates the steps you complete.

 A ZIP file is a compressed archive that contains multiple files and folders as a single downloadable file.
 It makes Godot projects easier to share and faster to download.
 Godot can import ZIP files directly and automatically extract all the project files to the location you choose.